Meghan McCain’s Husband Blasts Twitter CEO For Taking Hours To Remove Photoshopped Pic With Gun To Her Head

 Meghan McCain’s husband is not too happy about a photo of her that was circulating on social media yesterday.

-As many know, a photo of Meghan McCain crying over her father Senator John McCain’s casket went viral.
-And one Twitter user used photoshop to doctor the same image so that a gun was pointed at Meghan’s head.
-According to People, McCain’s husband, Ben Domenech, slammed Twitter CEO Jack Dorsey, for taking so long to take the image down as it circulated the internet for hours.
+As many know, a photo of Meghan McCain crying over her father Senator John McCain’s casket went viral, and one Twitter user used photoshop to doctor the same image so that a gun was pointed at Meghan’s head.
+According to People, McCain’s husband, Ben Domenech, slammed Twitter CEO Jack Dorsey for taking so long to take the image down as it circulated the internet for hours.

 “Hey @jack, this has been up for half a day.
 It has been reported 100+ times.
 No response.
 Tell me why this is cool by you,” he wrote in a tweet that has since been deleted.

 Along with the tweet, Domenech also included the photo in question that was titled “America this one’s for you.”
 Earlier today, Domenech said that the Twitter user finally cracked and deleted the photo before Twitter took action themselves.
-According to AZ Central, the image was reported over 100 times.
+According to AZ Central, the image was reported more than 100 times.

 “It took my hours later tweet to finally get a reaction.
 Did not want to elevate it but that is what Twitter requires apparently.”